Oneirocom/Magick/README.md

 Magick is a visual IDE for no-code data pipelines and multimodal agents.
 Magick can connect to other services and comes with nodes and connectors well-suited for intelligent agents, chatbots, complex reasoning systems and realistic characters.

-`Powerful enough for wizards.
-Easy enough for mere mortals.`
 ## Key Features

 - Realtime agents which can perform actions on their own, interact with users and other agents in different modalities with a unified memory and self